 In Arizona, the two-year period for filing a medical malpractice lawsuit is “tolled” (legalese for paused) under certain circumstances, including:

-In Arizona, the plaintiff’s lawyer in a medical malpractice lawsuit must file a written certification as to whether he/she believes that medical expert testimony is necessary to prove the defendant’s negligence.
+When you file a medical malpractice lawsuit in Arizona, you (or your lawyer) must attach a certification stating whether testimony from a medical expert will be necessary to prove the defendant’s negligence.